 In Ontario, both tenants and landlords have rights, and there are laws that both parties must obey.
 Failure to do so can lead to legal troubles and court cases, so it is important to understand your rights and to learn about the rules you must follow.

-Landlords also have obligations and cannot discriminate against a potential tenant because of their race, religion, sex, age, ethnic origin, a disability or family status.
-Once a tenant moves in, they have the right to a safe home, tenant insurance and access to vital services like heat, electricity, fuel and both hot and cold water.
+Landlords also have obligations and cannot discriminate against a potential tenant because of their race, religion, sex, age, ethnic origin, disability, or family status.
+Once a tenant moves in, they have the right to a safe home, tenant insurance, and access to vital services like heat, electricity, fuel, and both hot and cold water.
 As a landlord, you need to make sure you can provide your tenants with all of these services.